openedx/mdrst/mdrst.rst

 RST cheat sheet for Markdown fans
 #################################

-This is a comparison of Markdown and ReStructured Text to help people authoring or editing RST files.
+This cheatsheet provides a quick reference for translating Markdown to ReStructured Text (RST) to help someone author or edit RST files.

 You can look at the `original Markdown file <md.md>`_ and the `original RST file <rst.rst>`_ that the examples were culled from to see the formatting as GitHub presents it.

 Basic Stuff
 ***********